Catholic Wedding Q&A

 Previous marriage is probably the most common impediment to marriage.
 The Church follows Christ's teaching that marriage is a covenant that cannot be dissolved, so it does not recognize divorce as "dissolving" the previous marriage.
 However, the Church has a legal process for determining whether the previous marriage was valid—that is, that the couple freely gave themselves to one another in a way that brought about a valid marriage between them.
 If the Church determines that the previous marriage was not valid, it is said to be annulled.
 An annulment removes the impediment to marriage.

 In order to enter a valid marriage, each person must freely choose to give his or her entire self to the other, and to accept the gift of the other, irrevocably (forever).
 Church law presumes that the words and actions of the couple during the wedding accurately reflect their intention to do this.
 Immediately before the couple consent to enter into marriage (by reciting the marriage vows), the assisting priest or deacon asks the couple three questions:

-- Will you accept children lovingly from God, and bring them up according to the law of Christ and his Church?
-(Rite of Marriage #24)
+- • Are you prepared to accept children lovingly from God and to bring them up according to the law of Christ and the Church?
+(Order of Celebrating Matrimony #60)